 Cancer has progressed to at least one adjacent lymph node or into fat-rich areas around the lymph node, is related to or has expanded into adjoining target organs, and has grown through the colon wall.

 Stage 4 colon cancer can be described in various ways, much like stage 2 and 3 cancers.

 Dealing with a stage 4 cancer diagnosis may be a physically and psychologically draining experience.
 Although stage 4 colon cancer is not curable for most patients, therapeutic options are generally available.

-Rate of survival for colorectal cancer:
+Rate of Survival for Colorectal Cancer

 In essence, healthcare practitioners utilize survival rates to explain a patient’s prognosis, which is the predicted course of the condition.
 When colon cancer is detected early before it has progressed outside the colon, the prognosis is quite excellent, and in some cases, a complete cure is possible.

-Also, remember that survival statistics might include persons diagnosed with colon cancer but died of causes unrelated to the disease.
+Also, remember that survival statistics might include persons diagnosed with colon cancer but who died of causes unrelated to the disease.